deinleinT/toolset/README.md

 python pdfExtracter.py
 ```

+**Important remark:**
+Despite the usage of several threads for extracting the scope of each pdf the finishing of this script might take a while.
+It depends on the number of pdfs in the *Specifications*-Folder.

 ## Usage of *specificationsToBib.py*
 * This script extracts the specifications within the *REFERENCE-ECXELFILE* into a bib-file.
 * With the optional parameter *-i* there just will be the specifications extracted which are marked as important within the *REFERENCE-EXCELFILE*.